10 Tiniest Towns in Florida You Really Need to Visit

-Full of charm and natural beauty, Florida is home to an array of small town gems that are considered off-the-beaten-path destinations.
+Full of charm and natural beauty, Florida is home to an array of small-town gems that are considered off-the-beaten-path destinations.
 Away from the crowds of tourists, these cities offer a rich history with Old Florida vibes and a slower pace of life.
 All with a population less than 3,000, these are the smallest towns in Florida you need to visit.

 With less than 700 residents, the city of Matlacha is one of the most colorful small towns in Florida.
 A part of the Cape Coral-Fort Myers area, this coastal village is one of the five communities nestled on Pine Island.
 Delighting visitors with its burst of vibrant shop displays, this coastal village is home to free-spirited artists who have set up their candy-colored stores.
 Head to the Lovegrove Gallery & Gardens to find a technicolor botanical garden and local art displays, browse the historical exhibits at the MOTI – The Museum of the Islands, or visit nearby Pine Island for a slice of secluded paradise.

-One of the smallest towns on this list, St. Marks has a population of less than 300, but it makes up for its size with an abundance of alluring natural attractions.
+One of the smallest towns on this list, St. Marks has a population of just over 300, but it makes up for its size with an abundance of alluring natural attractions.
 A waterfront village just 20 miles south of Tallahassee, this historic town was one of the important early ports in Florida on the Gulf of Mexico.
 Visit the archeological displays at San Marcos de Apalache Historic Park, experience the oasis of salt marshes and natural habitats at St. Marks National Wildlife Refuge, and snap a souvenir photo of the popular St. Marks Lighthouse, the second oldest light station in Florida.

-Dripping with small town charm, Cedar Key is an Old Florida jewel located on the Nature Coast with less than 700 residents.
+Dripping with small-town charm, Cedar Key is an Old Florida jewel located on the Nature Coast with less than 700 residents.
 Only an hour’s drive southwest from Gainesville, here you’ll be greeted with a rustic ambiance and slower pace of life.
 Its beauty is undeniable, lined with mom and pop shops and fishing boats.
 An easy-to-navigate enclave, visitors can dine on tasty bowls of clam chowder, go out on a fishing excursion, or sunbathe on its lovely beaches.
 Discovered in the 1840’s by local settlers, visit the lighthouse that guided merchant ships in the 1850’s or spend the day at the Cedar Keys National Wildlife Refuge, an area that President Hoover established in 1929.

 Nicknamed the “Little Town That Time Forgot,” Micanopy is home to a historic downtown area lined with rustic shops and just 600 of the friendliest locals you’ll find in the Sunshine State.
 Considered the tiny jewel of Alachua County, it is the oldest inland town in Florida, where its Old Florida setting preserves its historical heritage of Seminole Indian inhabitants.
 A self-proclaimed antique capital, you’ll also find plenty of greenery to explore after you’ve done your souvenir shopping.
 Nearby Paynes Prairie Preserve State Park offers you the chance to see bison in the wild, where you can also catch a glimpse of the wild horses from its 50-foot-high observation tower.